victor-kolesnikov/light/docs/README.md

 Now imagine that your platform has two data areas: the staging area where all versions of data are accumulated and the publishing area where only one version of the data is allowed.
-The publishing mechanism can be implemented within the catalog - we can create a virtual dataset (5) by pointing its partition to the partition associated with the version that is being published.
+The publishing mechanism can be implemented within the catalog - we can create a virtual dataset by pointing its partition to the file (5) associated with the version that is being published.
 No data needs to be copied - we link the same file to the new dataset.
 The fact that the published dataset has only one partition per a day makes all the possible trending queries on it very simple.
 Easy?
 I believe yes.